hed-standard/hed-specification/docs/07_HED_in_BIDS.md

 ### 7.4.5.
 HED recording-level validation

-The introduction of definitions and temporal scope has added an additional level of complexity to validation.
+The introduction of definitions and temporal scope has added additional complexity to validation.
 Instead of being able to validate the HED string for each event individually, third generation HED validators must also check consistency across all events in the data-recording.
 This validation requires multiple passes through of the assembled HED tags